netscaler/citrix-k8s-ingress-controller-docs/docs/deploy/deploy-azure.md

 !!! note "Note"
     For more information on creating a Kubernetes cluster in AKS, see [Guide to create an AKS cluster](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/deployment/azure/create-aks/README.md) .

-### Deploying Citrix CPX as an Ingress Device in a AKS Cluster
+### Deploy Citrix CPX as an Ingress Device in a AKS Cluster

 Perform the following steps to deploy Citrix CPX as an ingress device in a AKS cluster.